mrdaemon/exosphere/docs/source/supportedos.rst

 Platform support for Patches and Updates are implemented via an extensible provider system, which allows for new platforms to be added in the future.

+**If your remote operating system is not supported**, you can still use Exosphere for the basic SSH ping connectivity checks and Dashboard.
+They will show up in the inventory, but no patch and update reporting features will be available for them.

 Currently, Exosphere can manage and query the following platforms:

 **Debian-based Systems**